,

 Literacy

-We are looking forward to sharing some interesting fiction and non-fiction texts during this autumn term.
+We are looking forward to sharing some interesting fiction and non-fiction texts during this Summer term.
 Here is an introduction to the books we will be studying together:

 This term in Reception we will learn about: